janosh/svelte-multiselect/readme.md

    options?: Option[]  // required unless loadOptions is provided
    ```

    Array of strings, numbers, or objects that users can select from.
 Objects must have a `label` property that will be displayed in the dropdown.
-Omit this when using `loadOptions` as the source of dynamic options.
+Optional when `loadOptions` supplies the dropdown contents; if you pass both, these options are filtered client-side and listed ahead of each loaded batch (see [`loadOptions`](#advanced-props)).

    ```svelte
    <!-- Simple options -->